Call your doctor if you think you may have a serious illness. You may need to see your doctor if

 stool.
 Soda and fruit juices

-have too much sugar and should not be used to rehydrate.
+have too much sugar and shouldn't be used to rehydrate.
 Doctors recommend

 trying to eat normally as soon as possible.
 When you can eat without vomiting,